Externalkey/Yap.lol/README.md

 ---

-I will be uploading some of my projects to help others learn Lua, as I lost my old GitHub.
+I will be uploading some of my projects to help others learn Lua, as I lost my old github got termed rip Extrnl.cc

 Please refer to the [LICENSE HERE](https://github.com/Externalkey/Yap.lol/blob/main/LICENSE) for more details.